YuzhuoMa97/SPAmixPlus/README.md

 # SPAmix+
 A scalable, accurate, and universal analysis framework to control for population structure and family relatedness in large-scale genome-wide association studies (GWAS).

 Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you are interested in SPAmix+ or other retrospective saddlepoint approximation methods desigend for GWAS.
-Retrospective saddlepoint approximation methods were first proposed in the master's thesis (Ma, 2022)
+Retrospective saddlepoint approximation methods were first proposed in the master's thesis ([马雨茁.经验鞍点近似方法及其在全基因组关联分析中的应用研究.2022.山东大学,MA thesis.doi:10.27272/d.cnki.gshdu.2022.002946.](https://kns.cnki.net/kcms2/article/abstract?v=jkwd3qsBIEKwkKkgMuimTLSEojAEBaWSJzCAd3uOCepX09aaYi1Vhn87HddxnsydAW9MGQHzgdF9Nw93IZ_DZCdJbGAX3C13DfGxpW58VBV273z1eVlg75Je1akPxIDc5iiSpz46iutS1tt9m3MJRg==&uniplatform=NZKPT&language=CHS))

-Suggestions or comments are also welcome.
+Suggestions or comments on retrospective saddlepoint approximation methods are also welcome.

 # Comparision of SPAmix+, SPA<sub>GRM</sub> and regular methods